jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 The sharding algorithm takes in the measurement (the input and weight), the nonce, and the sharding randomness.
-The size of the nonce is `16` bytes; the size of the randomness is `vidpf.RAND_SIZE + 2 * xof.SEED_SIZE`, plus an additional `xof.SEED_SIZE` if the validity curcuit requires joint ramdoness.
+The size of the nonce is `16` bytes; the size of the randomness is `vidpf.RAND_SIZE + 2 * xof.SEED_SIZE`, plus an additional `xof.SEED_SIZE` if the validity circuit takes joint randomness as input.

-The public share, denoted `MasticPublicShare`, is a tuple comprised of the list correction words generated by the VIDPF key generation algorithm and the FLP "joint randomness parts" (defined below) used during preparation to compute the joint randomness for evaluating the validity circuit.
+The public share, denoted `MasticPublicShare`, is a tuple comprised of the list correction words generated by the VIDPF key generation algorithm and the FLP "joint randomness parts" (defined below) used during preparation to compute the joint randomness.

 The contents of each input share, denoted `MasticInputShare`, depends on the Aggregator who receives it.
 We refer to the first Aggregator as the "Leader";
 we refer to the second Aggregator as the "Helper".
+The components of the input share are:

 1. The Aggregator's VIDPF key share.

-1. An optional FLP proof share, vector of field elements.
+1. An optional FLP proof share, a vector of field elements.
 This is set for the Leader only.

-1. An optional FLP seed.
+1. An optional seed.
 This is always set for the Helper, who uses it to derive its FLP proof share.
 This is set for the Leader of the circuit uses joint randomness.

 The behavior of the sharding algorithm depends on whether the circuit requires joint randomness: